 Is your employer "all in" on addressing climate change?
 Does your organization have a goal to use 100% renewable energy?
-Is your organization committed to reducing its own emissions to net-zero by 2050?
+Is your organization "still in" on the Paris Climate Agreement?
 WWF believes that strong action on climate change that grows our economy and strengthens our energy security begins with setting ambitious goals.
 That's why WWF is working with businesses to set emissions reduction goals aligned with what science says is needed.
-And because a strong low carbon economy needs to be powered by clean and cheap renewable energy, WWF is helping business to make it easy to buy it.
+And because that strong low carbon economy needs to be powered by clean and cheap renewable energy, WWF is helping business to make it easy to buy it.
 These businesses are telling the world that America is still in on the fight against climate change and helping America's new generation of climate leaders deliver on America's pledge.
 Click the below links and ask your employer to join us in: